Sta. Rita Hills AVA

 The name ‘Fiddlehead,’ by the way, wasn’t decided until the project was almost two years old.
 One day, Kathy was gardening in her fern bed and recalled the simple, melodic and memorable botanical term that describes the coiled frond of an emerging fern leaf...a fiddlehead!
 Well, Fiddlehead led to Fiddlestix and Kathy considers herself ‘Head Fiddle.’
 It somehow all seemed to make great sense.

-Today’s Fiddlehead Cellars is now considered a formidable player in the boutique category of California wineries and we are happy to feature their wine with our Pinot Noir Club Series members.
+Today’s Fiddlehead Cellars is now considered a formidable player in the boutique category of California wineries and we are happy to feature their wine for our members.

 Kathy Joseph - Owner & Winemaker